System Configure Mode Commands

 Note: You must reboot after any profile change, except a change to the default profile.
 The configuration is applied only after a reboot.

-Use show-running configuration or show forwarding profile limit to verify the selected profile.
+show forwarding profile limit to verify the selected profile.

 Use the forwarding custom-profile default command (with no parameters) to set the forwarding table size to its default.